 - 8.5.2.
 An Associate Member Association has the right: - 8.5.2.1. to participate in the Congress without right to make proposals or to vote; and - 8.5.2.2. to enter athletes in the FIS World Championships and other FIS Competitions. - 8.5.3.
 An Associate Member Association is exempt from annual Membership Fees.
 Otherwise, the Associate Member Association has the same obligations as a Member Association. - 8.5.4.
-The provisions of these Statutes relating to the suspension or termination of membership of the FIS apply equally to Associate Membership. - 8.6.
-Honorary Membership - 8.6.1.
+The provisions of these Statutes relating to the suspension or termination of membership of the FIS apply equally to Associate Membership.

+8.6.
+Honorary Membership

+- 8.6.1.
 The Congress may confer the titles of Honorary President of FIS, Honorary Member of FIS and Honorary Members of a Standing Committee.
 It may also determine the award of the FIS Honorary Plaque and the FIS Honorary Badge. - 8.6.2.
 The conditions for awarding Honorary Membership or distinctions are set by the Council in a separate Regulation. - 8.6.3.
-Honorary Members are exempt from financial obligations and are not entitled to vote. - 8.7.
-Membership Fees and other Financial Obligations - 8.7.1.
-Annual Membership Fees - 8.7.1.1.
-FIS shall collect annual Membership Fees from the Member Associations. - 8.7.1.2.
+Honorary Members are exempt from financial obligations and are not entitled to vote.

+8.7.
+Membership Fees and other Financial Obligations

+8.7.1.
+Annual Membership Fees

+- 8.7.1.1.
+FIS shall collect annual Membership Fees from the Member Associations - 8.7.1.2.
 The Congress shall determine the Base Amount of the annual Membership Fee for each year.
-Member Associations shall pay the following by way of Membership Fees: - a) Member Associations with up to 5,000 individual members shall pay an amount equal to the Base Amount; - Member Associations with 5,001 up to 25,000 individual members shall pay an amount equal to three (3) times the Base Amount; - c) Member Associations with more than 25,000 individual members shall an amount equal to six (6) times the Base Amount. - 8.7.1.3.
+Member Associations shall pay the following by way of Membership Fees: - Member Associations which qualify for one vote as per art.
+10.7.1 shall pay an amount equal to the Base Amount; - Member Associations which qualify for two votes as per art.
+10.7.2, 10.7.2.1 and 10.7.2.2 shall pay an amount equal to three (3) times the Base Amount; - c) Member Associations which qualify for three votes as per art.
+10.7.3 shall pay an amount equal to six (6) times the Base Amount. - 8.7.1.3.
 Membership Fees shall be due and payable in accordance with such further conditions as the Congress may from time to time specify.

-- 8.7.1.4.
-FIS may offset any expenditure incurred by FIS in connection with a Member Association's membership from payments due to that Member Association. - 8.7.2.
+8.7.1.4.
+FIS may offset any expenditure incurred by FIS in connection with a Member Association's membership from payments due to that Member Association.

+8.7.2.
 Calendar Fees